-All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2023 and are aware of the safeguarding link to other policies relating to their daily practice.
+All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2024 and are aware of the safeguarding link to other policies relating to their daily practice.

 All staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 142 for further information and Filtering and Monitoring Standards).
 This training takes place at induction and is regularly updated.
-In addition, all staff should receive safeguarding and child protection (including online safety) updates, safeguarding briefings, updates, training as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.
+In addition, all staff should receive safeguarding and child protection (including online safety) online training updates, safeguarding briefings, knowledge checkers, safeguarding bulletins, training as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.